Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Experiments

 \subsection{Toy example : 1D heat equation}

-In this experiment, we verify whether the proposed time-dependent PDIO actually learns the symbol of the analytic PDO.
-We consider the 1D heat equation given in Eq. \eqref{time_pde}.
-The solution operator of the 1D heat equation is a PDO, which is given in Eq. \eqref{heat_solution}.
-We aim to learn the mapping from the initial state and time $(u_0(x), t)$ to the solution $u(x, t)$.
+In this experiment, we verify whether the proposed time-dependent PDIO learns the symbol of the analytic PDO.
+We consider the 1D heat equation provided in \eqref{time_pde}.
+The solution operator of the 1D heat equation is a PDO, which is provided in \eqref{heat_solution}.
+We attempt to learn the mapping from the initial state and time $(u_0(x), t)$ to the solution $u(x, t)$.
 The initial state $u_0(x)$ is generated from the Gaussian random field $\mathcal{N}(0, 7^4(-\Delta + 7^2)^{-2.5})$ with the periodic boundary conditions. $\Delta$ denotes the Laplacian.
-The diffusivity constant $c$ and the spatial resolution are set to 0.05 and $2^{10}=1024$, respectively.
-We use 1000 pairs of train data comprising 10 time grids $t=0.05+0.1n$ ($n=0,1,...,9$) for each of the 100 initial states.
-We test for 20 initial states at finer time grids $t=0.05+0.05n$ ($n=0,1,...,19$).
-The time dependent PDIO (Eq. \eqref{timePDIO}) is used and achieves a relative $L^2$ error lower than 0.01 on both the traning and test sets.
-Figure \ref{toy_image} shows the symbol network and the analytic symbol given in Eq. \eqref{heat_solution} on $(\xi, t) \in [-12, 12]\times[0.05, 1]$.
+The diffusivity constant $c$ and spatial resolution are set to 0.05 and $2^{10}=1024$, respectively.
+We utilize 1000 pairs of training data, with inputs at $t=0$ and outputs at 10 time grids of $t=0.05+0.1n$ ($n=0,1,...,9$) for each of the 100 initial states.
+We conduct testing with 20 initial states, using inputs at $t=0$ and outputs at finer time grids of $t=0.05+0.05n$ ($n=0,1,...,19$).
+The time-dependent PDIO \eqref{timePDIO} is employed and achieves a relative $L^2$ error lower than 0.01 on both the training and test sets.
+Figure \ref{toy_image} illustrates the symbol network and the analytic symbol provided in \eqref{heat_solution} on $(\xi, t) \in [-12, 12]\times[0.05, 1]$.
 Although the PDIO learns from a sparse time grid, it obtains an accurate symbol for all $t \in [0.05, 1]$.